 Typically, the company may not drag out the settlement of a claim under one portion of your policy where liability and the amount of the loss are reasonably clear, so as to influence settlements under a different portion of your policy.
 For example, your auto insurer can’t refuse to pay your bills under the medical coverage in your policy so that you’ll settle your uninsured motorist claim.
 Usually, this prohibition only applies if you’re filing a claim under your own policy, not if you’re pursuing a third-party action against someone.

 An insurance company must acknowledge and act promptly in response to your communications about your claims.
-In some states, the insurance company must respond within a certain time frame, such as 15 days
+In most states, the insurance company must respond within a certain time frame, such as 15 days

 Must process your claim promptly